Bernhard Häring

 Bernard Häring (10 November 1912 – 3 July 1998) was a German moral theologian and a Redemptorist priest in the Catholic Church.
+The National Catholic Reporter, upon his death, called him "the foremost Catholic moral theologian of the 20th century and a leading advocate for church reform before, during and after the Second Vatican Council."

 Life

 Häring was born at Böttingen in Germany to a prosperous farmer.
-In 1934, he entered the Congregation of the Most Holy Redeemer, was ordained a priest in 1939, and completed doctoral studies moral theology in obedience to his superiors at the University of Tübingen.
+In 1934, he entered the Congregation of the Most Holy Redeemer, and was ordained a priest in 1939.
+He completed doctoral studies in moral theology, in obedience to his superiors, at the University of Tübingen.

 During World War II, he was conscripted by the German army and served as a medic.
 Although forbidden from performing priestly functions in public by the Nazi authorities, he brought the sacraments to Catholic soldiers.

-In 1954, he came to international fame as a moral theologian with his three volume, The Law of Christ.
+In 1954, he came to international fame as a moral theologian with his three-volume work, The Law of Christ.
 The work received ecclesiastical approval but was written in a style different from the manual tradition.
 It was translated into more than twelve languages.
+Fr Richard A. McCormick of Notre Dame called this work, groundbreaking, revolutionary.
+He based moral theology on the moral teachings of Jesus in the Bible rather than on, "a legalistic system of precepts and sanctions."

 Between 1949 and 1987, he taught moral theology at Alphonsian Academy in Rome.
 He served as a peritus (expert) at the Second Vatican Council from 1962 to 1965, and was the chief architect on the mixed commission which prepared the pastoral constitution, Gaudium et Spes.
+He was a prominent dissenter from Humanae Vitae, a minority report on birth control drafted by four people out of 68 on a panel, and was investigated by Pope Paul VI.

-Häring taught at various universities including the University of San Francisco, Fordham, Yale, Brown, Temple, and the Kennedy Institute for Bioethics at Georgetown.
+Häring taught at various universities, including the University of San Francisco, Fordham, Brown, and the Kennedy Institute for Bioethics at Georgetown.
+His approach was ecumenical, and he taught at Yale, Brown, and Harvard, universities with Protestant origins.
 A prolific writer, Häring produced about 80 books and 1,000 articles.
+He established himself as a leader in moving Catholic moral theology to a more personalist and scripture-based approach.

 He died of a stroke at the age of 85 at Haag in Oberbayern, Germany.

-Häring established himself as a leader in moving Catholic moral theology to a more personalist and scripture-based approach.